 My September adventures began with a crazy, long train journey from Vancouver to Jasper.
 The lack of sleep was the biggest problem for me, but everything else wasn’t so bad.
 I had two seats to myself and the space between seats was welcome, as well as the foot and leg rests.
-I spent the majority of my time watching TV shows on my laptop – it passes the time, what can I say?
+I spent the majority of my time watching TV shows on my laptop.
+It passes the time, what can I say?
 Jasper itself was a great, little town in the Rockies.

 Yeah, I pretty much fell in love with Banff – the town, not a specific boy (sorry, Mum).
 It was beautiful with lots to see and do.
 And a visit to Banff is definitely not complete without a trip to Lake Louise.
 I don’t think I will see a lake that emerald again.
 Magic.

-There were parts of Toronto I liked, including the Old Town and Kensington Market, but the rest was just like any other large city I thought.
-However, I did a day trip from here to Niagara Falls, which was fun and pretty crazy – have you been to Clifton Hill?
+There were parts of Toronto I liked, including the Old Town and Kensington Market.
+But the rest was just like any other large city I thought.
+However, I did a day trip from here to Niagara Falls, which was fun and pretty crazy.
+Have you been to Clifton Hill?
 I felt like it was a slice of Las Vegas, yikes!

 Seriously.
-We were camping somewhere near the New Hampshire border but the most important part to remember was that it was cheap and the people were friendly, I loved it.
-We had $3 pints in New Hampshire and huddled by the camp-fire in Vermont as the temperature dropped.
+We were camping somewhere near the New Hampshire border.
+But the most important part to remember was that it was cheap and the people were friendly, I loved it.
+We had $3 pints in New Hampshire and huddled by the campfire in Vermont as the temperature dropped.

-After passing through five states, we made it to the place where dreams are made, and made my dreams come true: New York City.
+After passing through five states, we made it to the place where dreams are made and made my dreams come true: New York City.
 This metropolis had been at the top of my list forever it seems.
 We had a glorious week here and still didn’t see it all.
 The highlights included: a Yankees game, seeing STOMP Off-Broadway, discovering the Soho/Noho happy hours, taking the Staten Island Ferry, walking the High Line, visiting Central Park, seeing an Australian band perform at the Brooklyn Bowl, drinking at the Brooklyn Brewery, and shopping, of course.
 We stayed in an Airbnb apartment in Brooklyn, which was a great way to a) save money by preparing breakfast and dinner most nights and b) get the local experience.

 On the 30th I left for Boston and my first Couchsurfing experience, which was so much fun.
 I met some lovely people I hope to catch up with in the future.
 The city was also great in many ways: from the Freedom Trail to the Harbourwalk to Cambridge and Harvard, it had it all.